n1oftheabove/visualizing-real-world-data-project/README.md

 ## Questions & Hypotheses

-* General statistics (frequency of Age, flown distance etc.)
+* Visualize general statistics (what is the frequency of Age, flown distance etc.?)
 * Analyzing the passenger frequency over age in more depth (at what age, who flies which class most?), does superimposing the satisfaction ratio for a given age result in interesting insights?
 * In general, can EDA uncover arguments regarding the question whether external influences are at work which might contribute to satisfaction, but are not contained in the data?
 * And ultimately: Which circumstances (reflected in this dataset by the passengers rating) contribute significantly to the overall satisfaction level of a passenger?